GabeStah/gremlin-chaos-monkey/advanced-tips/index.md

 The next step is to add Kubernetes as a provider to Halyard/Spinnaker.
 A [provider](https://www.spinnaker.io/concepts/providers/) is just an interface to one of many virtual resources Spinnaker will utilize.
 AWS, Azure, Docker, and many more are all considered providers, and are managed by Spinnaker via `accounts`.

-1. Start by enabling the Kubernetes provider in Halyard.
+1. Start by enabling the Kubernetes provider in Halyard.4

     ```bash
     hal config provider kubernetes enable